 One of the areas most visited sites of Arashiyama is the Bamboo Grove.

 This is a natural bamboo forest, with paved trails weaving through the tall shoots of the sturdy, yet flexible plant.

-Since 2015, this site has opened free of charge to visitors.
+Since 2015, the Arashiyama Bamboo Grove has opened free of charge to visitors.